Sir-shkolnik/CnC/Project_docs/13_User_Journeys_and_RBAC/00_USER_JOURNEY_OVERVIEW.md

 ---

 **�� This comprehensive analysis shows that the C&C CRM system implements a sophisticated role-based access control system with intelligent routing, mobile-optimized interfaces, and comprehensive journey management workflows.
 The system provides different experiences for different user roles while maintaining security and data isolation.** 🔐✅

+�� USER ACCESS MATRIX - FINAL ANSWER
+Role	SmartMoving Jobs	All Locations	Today's Jobs	Tomorrow's Jobs	Interface SUPER_ADMIN	✅ All Jobs	✅ All 50+	✅ All Jobs	✅ All Jobs	Super Admin Portal ADMIN	✅ Company Jobs	✅ Company Only	✅ Company Jobs	✅ Company Jobs	Desktop Management DISPATCHER	✅ Location Jobs	❌ Assigned Only	✅ Location Jobs	✅ Location Jobs	Desktop Management DRIVER	❌ No Direct Access	❌ Journey Only	❌ Assigned Only	❌ Assigned Only	Mobile Field Ops MOVER	❌ No Direct Access	❌ Journey Only	❌ Assigned Only	❌ Assigned Only	Mobile Field Ops MANAGER	✅ Managed Jobs	❌ Managed Only	✅ Managed Jobs	✅ Managed Jobs	Desktop Management AUDITOR	✅ Read-Only All	✅ All 50+	✅ All Jobs	✅ All Jobs	Desktop Audit Portal 🚀 IMPLEMENTATION PLAN